Canadian Superbike Championship: Start of modern era (1994–2005)

-The mid-1990's brought more success for Kawasaki but with multiple riders, as Michael Taylor and Don Munroe traded championships for the Japanese brand.
+The mid-1990s brought more success for Kawasaki but with multiple riders, as Michael Taylor and Don Munroe traded championships for the Japanese brand.
 Taylor would win in 1994 and 1996, while Munroe was victorious in 1995 and 1997.
 The duo was beat in 1998 by fellow Kawasaki rider Jordan Szoke, the first rookie champion in CSBK history and at the time the youngest winner at only 19 years old.

 Despite being the overwhelming favourite in 1999, Jordan Szoke switched to Honda and struggled in the opening rounds, eventually losing the championship to Francis Martin.
 The 2000 season saw the return once again of Crevier to CSBK, who would win his fifth career title despite an improved year from Szoke.
 Crevier would defend his title in 2001, becoming a six-time national champion.

 A switch to Suzuki in 2002 would prove to be a wise decision for Szoke, who won five races and secured his second national title, four years after winning as a teenager.
 That would lead him to the United States in 2003, with Pascal Picotte returning to Canada to replace him on a lucrative deal for Suzuki.
 Picotte would dominate the next two years of CSBK, winning championships in 2003 and 2004.
 Injuries would limit him in 2005, however, while Szoke only raced select events north of the border, leaving Francis Martin to claim his second national crown that season.